MAX AND THE MULTIVERSE

 But then one day he awakes to a hyper-advanced version of Earth where humans have colonized space.
-Determined to escape his mundane existence, Max and his cyborg cat venture into the black, only to entangle themselves in an intergalactic conflict.
+Determined to fulfill a lifelong dream, Max and his cyborg cat venture into the black, only to entangle themselves in an intergalactic conflict.

-“[Max and the Multiverse] is one of the finest pieces of sci-fi satire I have ever read.
-Anywhere.
-Bar none.” – Eric Michael Craig, Rivenstone Press
+“One of the finest pieces of sci-fi satire I have ever read.” —Eric Michael Craig, Rivenstone Press

 “In my opinion, Zachry Wheeler is the heir apparent to Douglas Adams.” —Ben Ragunton, TG Geeks

 “A delightful tour de farce!
 Brilliantly absurd and absurdly brilliant.” —Victor Acquista, Podfobler Productions